mqschwanda/nextjs-monorepo-docker/docs/development-philosophies.md

 ### Authentication

 Security and convenience is always a tradeoff.
 In this case, a decision was made to err on the side of security at the cost of performance and convenience.
 Access and refresh tokens are implemented with JSON web tokens and are integrated into the database for fine-grain control.
 This allows for refresh token rotation, as well as token invalidation for both access and refresh tokens.
+Whenever someone makes a request with a refresh token (R1) to get a new access token (A2) and refresh token (R2) pair, both the original access token (A1) and refresh token (R1) are invalidated and are no longer able to be used.
+If an invalidated refresh token is used, we assume that the token was sent by a malicious actor, and all access tokens and refresh tokens for the associated user are invalidated.

 ### Separation of Concerns